NYPL/lsp_workflows/workflows/patron_hold_request.md

    - The request is for an off-site item (i.e. an item whose location id matches `/^rc/`)
    - The hold originated in RC (i.e. has a `pickupLocation` or is EDD).
 If the hold originated in SCSB, their system already knows about it so we do not need to tell them about it through the API

-   *In order to hit the SCSB API, the HoldRequestConsumer makes a request to the PatronService to change the patron id for the barcode

-9. Finally, if that request was either a successful EDD request, a successful on-site request, or was /unsuccessful/, HoldRequestConsumer pushes the result to the HoldRequestResult event stream.
+9. Finally, if that request was either a successful EDD request, a successful on-site request, or was _unsuccessful_, HoldRequestConsumer pushes the result to the HoldRequestResult event stream.

 10. The HoldRequestResultConsumer picks up that event and emails the patron to let them know the status of their request.
 It also issues a `PATCH` on the hold record in the HoldRequestService to update `processed` (to `TRUE`) and `success` (to whatever the result was).

-Note that this is the end of the line for all on-site requests as well as off-site EDD requests.
+    - Note that this is the end of the line for all on-site requests as well as off-site EDD requests.
 There is nothing more to process.

 11. For off-site phys requests, there's more to do.
-Moving to the bottom left, if the hold was on a physical item (i.e., not an EDD request) we now want to make sure that it is represented in Sierra, so that a user can see their holds.
+Moving to the bottom left [of the diagram](https://docs.google.com/presentation/d/1Tmb53yOUett1TLclwkUWa-14EOG9dujAyMdLzXOdOVc/edit#slide=id.g8c9198e121_0_0), if the hold was on a physical item (i.e., not an EDD request) we now want to make sure that it is represented in Sierra, so that a user can see their holds.
 SCSB initiates this process by hitting our RecapHoldRequestService, through the API Gateway again.
 It actually does this before it has checked if the item is available in LAS, presumably as it wants to make sure Sierra will allow the hold [which causes us some problems].
 This request has the patron barcode, not id.
 Like the HoldRequestService, RecapHoldRequestService stores the data of the hold in its local DB, and registers an event, in this case within the RecapHoldRequest event stream.

 12. That event is picked up by the RecapHoldRequestConsumer.